Quad City Symphony Orchestra: Quad City Symphony Orchestra

 In the 1980s, the orchestra relocated its performances to the Adler Theater, the former RKO Orpheum in Davenport, which was renovated.
 At the same time, the orchestra changed its name to the Quad City Symphony to better reflect the area.
 On October 10, 1996, the symphony premiered Lalo Schifrin's Rhapsody for Bix, a tribute to Davenport native and jazz great Bix Beiderbecke.
 Schifrin conducted the orchestra.

 On July 3, 2010, the symphony participated in the Quad Cities Independence Day celebration, "Red, White and Boom!", for the first time.
 They played a 60-minute pops concert in Davenport's LeClaire Park.

 Youth Ensembles

 The is Quad City Youth Symphony Orchestra was founded in 1958 and is the premiere youth orchestra in the region that trains musicians in middle, junior high and high schools.
 It is open to musicians from 22 school districts.
-The 96 musicians perform concerts in the autumn and the spring, as well as the annual Symphony Day, which is a series of education concerts for elementary school students.
+Around 90 musicians perform concerts in the autumn, winter, and spring.
 The Youth Philharmonic Orchestra is another Youth Ensemble Group and is an intermediate full orchestra in which members can gain experience playing with other instrument groups.

-Other groups in the Quad City Youth Ensembles include the Youth String Ensemble for string players who are not ready to play the full orchestral repertoire of the symphony, the Prelude Strings an introductory group for students playing the violin, viola or bass, and the Youth Choir an introductory group for singers in the Quad Cities region.
+Other groups in the Quad City Youth Ensembles include the Concert Orchestra for string and wind players who are not ready to play the full orchestral repertoire of the symphony, and the Prelude Strings an introductory group for students playing the violin, viola cello, or bass.
 All ensembles perform at annual Fall and Winter Concerts along with the Quad City Symphony Orchestra during the Side-By-Side Concert.